KalvinHou/Layout-to-image-defect-synthesis-via-diffusion-models/README.md

 ```

 ### Acknowledge
-Our code is developed based on [guided-diffusion](https://github.com/openai/guided-diffusion).
+Our code is developed based on [LostGANs](https://github.com/WillSuen/LostGANs.git) and Semantic Diffusion model ([SDM](https://github.com/WeilunWang/semantic-diffusion-model.git)).
 We also thank "test_with_FID.py" in [OASIS](https://github.com/boschresearch/OASIS) for FID computation, "lpips.py" in [stargan-v2](https://github.com/clovaai/stargan-v2) for LPIPS computation.